nereusx/dotfiles/README.md

 ## Distro's subdirectories
 There many distro's subdirectories that contains fresh install scripts, and several patches that I had to write...

+slackware (main distro), void (main distro) and ubuntu (my backup distro) are the most important.
+The other's are just my tests.

 ## WARNING

 * I use BRIEF's text editor keys ***everywhere***, even in tcsh